-You should choose, again in consultation with your supervisor, four to six Development Economics modules to attend during Hilary Term.
+You should choose, again in consultation with your supervisor, four to six5 Development Economics modules to attend during Hilary Term.
 You should expect to participate actively in at least three modules and should make one class presentation in Development Economics during the term.
 The Course Co-ordinator keeps lists of module presentation topics and slots and you should sign up for your presentation early (details will be provided in the course outlines).
 Obviously, the earlier you sign up the wider the choice of presentation topics you will have.

 Students develop topics for their Dissertations in consultation with their supervisors.
 It is a matter for each student and his or her supervisor to determine a suitable timetable for the Dissertation.
 However, you must gain your supervisor's approval of your proposed topic by Week 7 Michaelmas; of your proposed title, data set and approach by Week 3 Hilary; and submit to the Course Director (via the Course Co-ordinator) a brief outline of your research topic and proposed approach by the beginning of Week 7 of Hilary Term.
 You should aim to complete a first draft by the end of the Easter Vacation, as you will be asked to submit your final title and abstract by Week 1 Trinity and submit your penultimate full draft to your supervisor at the end of Week 2 Trinity.
 Dissertations must be submitted online via Inspera by 12:00 noon on Monday of Week 5 of Trinity Term.
-Ensure you are familiar with the online submission process in advance of the deadline.
-Full information is provided on the Oxford students website.